notHulK11/CantoCaptions/README.md

 This .srt subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.

 ### Timing
-- lines should show on screen slightly before the speech (roughly 10-30ms)
+- lines can appear 0-30ms before the start of the speech
-- lines should trail the subtitles slightly assuming no screen change (roughly 30-60ms)
+- lines can slightly trail speech 0-60ms after the end of the speech
-- lines that end during a scene change, should be synced with the scene change
+- lines that end within roughly 20ms of a scene change, should be synced with the scene change
-- the minimum line duration is 750ms
+- lines with a length of 3 characters or more need a minimum duration of 750ms
-	- this can be even shorter in the case of lines consisting of 2 characters or less
+	- this can be shorter in the case of a scene change or based on other factors such as lots of speech or interrupted speech
+- lines with a length of 2 or less characters don't have to follow that minimum

 ### Punctuation